Proximify/h-index-reader/README.md

 | people      | List of people to fetch h-indices.
 A sample can be found [here](docs/dummyData.json). |

+## Future Work
+We are planning to add more sources (Scopus, WebofScience) to fetch h-indices in the near future.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and actually do, grant us the rights to use your contribution.
 For details, visit our [Contributor License Agreement](https://github.com/Proximify/community/blob/master/docs/proximify-contribution-license-agreement.pdf).